 - Give your team a master contacts list in case things don’t arrive on time.
 Include cell numbers for team members, tracking numbers, vendor information and trade show details.

 - Put together a two-bin supply kit.
-Place office supplies in one and team resources (cold and allergy medication, lint rollers, stain pens and mints) in the other.
+Place office supplies in one and team resources (lint rollers, stain pens and mints) in the other.

 - Make cheat sheets for booth setup and quick reminders for the team, including lists of conversation starters.

-- Role-play meeting with leads.
+- Role-play meeting with sales leads visiting your booth.
 This prepares your staff for interacting with visitors.

 The hard work is over.
 It’s time to have some fun!
 Be as professional as possible and make notes for every interaction.
 Even the smallest observation can go a long way in making a connection.